TykTechnologies/exp/scripts/model2schema/README.md

 - implements rendering an openapi definition from the schema-gen outputs
 - using `dyff` to compare yaml outputs and note differences

 To see the report, just run `task`.
 You may use `task install` to install dyff.
+On occasion, you may need to run `task update` to ensure the latest dependencies are in use.

 ## Example output